 Cape Town has an incredibly strong creative culture, and nowhere is it more evident than in Woodstock; a vibrant, up-and-coming suburb just out of the city.

-Location | Woodstock, Cape Town
+Where | Woodstock, Cape Town

-Guide | We've also written a comprehensive guide to Woodstock
+Read | We've also written a comprehensive guide to Woodstock

 Cape Town's coolest suburb: The very best things to do in the hipster area of Woodstock